wgeorge1990/atl-web-121018/27-rails-api/README.md

 * Create a new pet
 * Delete a pet if it is yours
 * Maybe a detail tab to show the image if there's time?

+#### A brief guide to status codes

+* 200 - OK, for a successful GET
+* 201 - Created, for a POST / new object
+* 422 - Unprocessable Entity, for unsuccessful saves / validation failures
+* 204 - No Content, if you deleted an object, there's nothing to send back!
+* 202 - Accepted, if you updated an object and it saved successfully